 To keep a food journal, write down all the food and drinks you consume.
 The time you eat, breakfast, lunch, dinner, snacks and also how you feel when you eat.

 Although I write my meal plans by hand, I track my food with a food app.
 There are many apps to choose from.
-The one I like is the easy diet diary app not because I can easily see the breakdown of the food but because I can effortlessly copy a meal form one day to the next.
+The one I like is the easy diet diary app, not because I can easily see the breakdown of the food but because I can effortlessly copy a meal from one day to the next.
 This is such a bonus because I eat the same breakfast most days a week.

 A reflection journal is a way to express yourself, your thoughts, your struggles and your reactions and actions.
 It is like a diary where you get to write freely about your day, a current or past event or even a thought.
-When writing in the journal be as descriptive as you can in your writing.
-Note, as you write you may also be drawn to a similar thought, struggle, reaction or action from other times.
+When writing in the journal, be as descriptive as you can in your writing.
+Note, as you write, you may also be drawn to a similar thought, struggle, reaction or action from other times.
 Write about these if they come to your mind as you write.
-Some of these reflections may even be in childhood.
+Some of these reflections may even be from childhood.
 Rather than question them, write freely as you think.

 Benefits of a reflective journal.

 A reflective journal helps clear your head and relieve pressure or stress.
-It is quite often a journal recommended for healing as when you write you process information and gain clarity.
+It is quite often a journal recommended for healing as when you write, you process information and gain clarity.